1. Introduction

 These requirements meant that the UI had to heavily communicate with the

-systems in the backend to produce the required behaviours.
+logic and model systems in the backend to produce the required behaviours.

 The relevant pull requests pertaining to this feature can be